biolink/biolink-model/docs/NamedThing.md

 ## Children

- * [ActivityAndBehavior](ActivityAndBehavior.md) - Activity or behavior of any independent integral living, organization or mechanical actor in the world
  * [AdministrativeEntity](AdministrativeEntity.md)
  * [BiologicalEntity](BiologicalEntity.md)
  * [ClinicalEntity](ClinicalEntity.md) - Any entity or process that exists in the clinical domain and outside the biological realm.
 Diseases are placed under biological entities